Innuendo (album): Background and recording

 Queen released their thirteenth album, The Miracle, in May 1989, but unlike their previous albums, they did not conduct a live tour.
-Freddie Mercury conducted an interview with BBC Radio 1, where he said that he wanted to break from the "album – tour – album – tour" routine.
-He had privately been diagnosed as HIV positive in 1987, and was now diagnosed with AIDS, which was not yet publicised; however, rumours had been spreading since 1988 about Mercury's health and of the possibility that he had the disease, with speculation fuelled by a clear physical decline in his appearance, particularly weight loss.
-While he kept quiet due to his personal rule not to talk to the media, the other band members denied the rumours; at one point, band member Roger Taylor told reporters that "he is healthy and working".
+In an interview Freddie Mercury conducted with BBC Radio 1, he said that he wanted to break from the "album – tour – album – tour" routine.
+He had privately been diagnosed as HIV-positive in 1987, and at the time of the interview had been diagnosed with AIDS, which was not yet publicised; however, rumours had been spreading since 1988 about his health and of the possibility that he had the disease, with speculation fuelled by a clear physical decline in his appearance, particularly weight loss.
+While he kept quiet due to his preference not to talk to the media, the other band members denied the rumours; at one point, band member Roger Taylor told reporters that "he is healthy and working".
 In February 1990, Queen won the Brit Award for Outstanding Contribution to British Music.
 While Mercury accepted the award for the band at the Dominion Theatre, Brian May spoke for the band.
 Mercury's increasingly gaunt appearance at the ceremony sparked further speculation from the public about his health, which persisted throughout 1990.
 The 1990 BRIT Awards would be Mercury's final public appearance.